The Physics of Data Egress: How to Burn $180k in a Weekend

 In practice, real-world throughput is lower.
 TCP backoff, encryption overhead, NAT traversal, and transient congestion all degrade effective bandwidth.
 This is why we never trust vendor calculators when planning migrations.
 We baseline with iperf3 in isolated environments to measure actual sustained throughput under production-like conditions before committing to timelines or budgets.

 Bandwidth throttles do more than slow migrations — they extend cost exposure windows.
 Every hour a transfer runs is another hour of metered egress.
 Physics doesn’t just constrain speed; it compounds financial risk.
+For Metro cluster environments where cross-site latency directly impacts replication cost, this bandwidth physics problem is examined in depth in The Physics of Disconnected Cloud.

 Economic Forces: CapEx vs. OpEx